How to See the Best of Trieste in One Day

 View of Trieste from San San Giusto Castle

-By the time we arrived at Campeggio Obelisco, sitting high on the hill overlooking Trieste, it was early evening.
-The campsite is open all year round, close to nature walks and with great amenities.
+It was early evening when we arrived at Campeggio Obelisco, sitting high on the hill overlooking Trieste.
+The campsite is open all year round, close to nature walks, and has great amenities.

 Part of the deal in buying our car was to save money on accommodation instead of using our usual favourites, Booking.com or Airbnb.

-However, since arriving at the campsite, the temperature had been slowly dropping.
-And when the heavens opened along with cracking thunder and lightning, there was no way we were tenting tonight.
+However, the temperature had been slowly dropping since arriving at the campsite.
+And when the heavens opened, along with cracking thunder and lightning, there was no way we were tenting tonight.

 What to do?
 Sleep in the car?
 At least it is a station wagon.

-In the meantime, we took shelter in the campground restaurant bar with free wifi and pasta on the menu.
-We ended up staying for a few hours to keep dry, have a drink and a meal and wait for the rain to stop.
+In the meantime, we took shelter in the campground restaurant bar, which had free Wi-Fi and pasta on the menu.
+We ended up staying for a few hours to keep dry, have a drink and a meal, and wait for the rain to stop.

 Book a Hotel or Sleep in the Car?